pottendo/pottendo-SK64-network/README_network.md

 * Web interface
  	- Becomes available once the built-in web server is activated.
 	- Offers a file upload form allowing a Sidekick64 kernel update without removing the SD card.
-	- Also allows to upload, save and launch PRGs, SIDs, CRTs, D64, BIN files.
+	- Also allows to upload, save and launch PRGs, SIDs, CRTs, D64, BIN, MOD, YM, WAV files.
  	- Can be reached via the IP address or by hostname (default is "sidekick64" if no custom hostname was configured)
 * Modem emulation
 	- Only compatible with terminal software in PRG format (CCGMS, etc.)